directus/directus/docs/cloud/accounts-and-teams.md

 1. Sign in to the Cloud Dashboard.
 2. Click <span mi icon>account_circle</span> in the upper right-hand side of the Dashboard Header.
-3. Edit your name or email by toggling <span mi icon>edit</span> to the right.
+3. Edit your name or email by toggling <span mi icon warn>edit</span> to the right.
 4. Click the **"Save"** button.

 ## Destroying your Account